jsilvela/jsilvela.github.io/content/post/peter-principle.md

 regular spaghetti code.

 I always try to keep my abstractions grounded enough.
-I know no recipes, other than vigilance, and correcting missteps.
+I know no recipes, other than vigilance and correcting missteps.